 Buddhism teaches that the solutions to our problems are within ourselves not outside.
 The Buddha asked all his followers not to take his word as true, but rather to test the teachings for themselves. ln this way, each person decides for themselves and takes responsibility for their own actions and understanding.

 The Buddha’s teachings and Theravada Buddhism are essentially atheistic, although neither deny the existence of beings that might be called “gods”.
 Buddhism does not involve the worship of gods nor require a belief in gods.
 One doctrine agreed upon by all branches of modern Buddhism is that “this world is not created and ruled by a god”.
+God is unnecessary in Buddhism because it emphasizes practical results over faith in beliefs or deities.

-Six major practices
+Five major practices

 Buddhism embraces many practices and traditions.
 Some Buddhist practices are summarized below.

 A mantra is a sequence of words or syllables that are chanted, usually repetitively, as part of Buddhist practice.
 The chanting of a mantra is thought to evoke enlightenment.
 Sometimes mantras are used as a form of meditation to induce an altered state of consciousness.
 Often it is combined with breathing meditation so that one recites a mantra simultaneously with in-breath and out-breath to help develop tranquility and concentration.
+Many Buddhists meditate on thousands of mantras each day.
+Usually, a minimum of 21 recitations is considered useful, but normally a minimum of 108 mantras will be chanted in a meditation session.

 Simple mantras use repetition of the Buddha’s name, “Buddho,” or use the “Dharma,” or the “Sangha,” (the community of monks), as mantra words.
 Some mantras direct attention to the process of change by repeating “everything changes,” or “let go”.
 Because the sound of the mantra is as important, sometimes more important, than the meanings, they are usually chanted in Asian languages.
 Sanskrit was usually the original language, but they have been translated into other languages as well.